 Jim: We believe “all of the above” sources of energy (fossil fuel, nuclear and renewables) will be needed for the future energy needs of the world.
 We also believe “energy addition” is a more accurate term than “energy transition.”
 Daniel Yergin, the Pulitzer Prize-winning energy historian, recently noted that the world has never really gone through an “energy transition”; it has been “energy addition.”
 First, coal was going to replace wood and then natural gas was going to replace coal, but today both wood (biomass) and coal are still widely used.
 In fact, over 35% of the global population, or almost 3 billion people, who live in energy poverty rely on wood, charcoal, coal and animal waste for energy.

-Whether it was winter storms in Texas in February 2021 or the U.K. and Europe in the summer of 2021, now exacerbated by the Russian invasion of Ukraine, we believe governments are beginning to recognize the limits of renewable power and what “intermittency” means.
-The more wind, solar and hydroelectric power sources that societies add to the grid, the more we will also need power generated from natural gas as a reliable back up to avoid black outs and economic disruption.
+Whether it was the intermittency seen in the 2021 Texas winter storms or the energy crisis in the U.K. and Europe, now exacerbated by the 2022 Russian invasion of Ukraine, we believe governments are beginning to recognize the limits of renewable power and what “intermittency” means.
+The more wind, solar and hydroelectric power sources that societies add to the grid, the more we will also need power generated from natural gas as a reliable backup to avoid blackouts and economic disruption.

 To materially reduce global carbon emissions, we believe the most meaningful gains may come from a combination of adding renewable, natural gas and nuclear fueled power sources; greater fuel efficiency and conservation; and carbon capture and sequestration.

 Specific to Enterprise, we have been successful in responsibly and economically reducing our carbon emissions intensity by 30% since 2011 and our total direct carbon dioxide emissions by over 13% in the past three years.
-Our goal is to make continuing progress toward reducing our carbon intensity.
+We look to continue our progress of reducing our carbon intensity.